adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-End of debate, Spring Boot is the clear winner for 1st scenario.
+End of debate, Spring Boot destroys competition for 1st scenario.
 Moreover, database is the bottleneck, and java runtime is clearly sleeping here.
 But JPA Hibernate was difficult to tune for optimal performance, and finally the magic [`@BatchSize`](https://docs.jboss.org/hibernate/orm/current/javadocs/org/hibernate/annotations/BatchSize.html) annotation was the key, allowing to merge n+1 queries into 1+1 queries.
 Without it, Spring Boot was performing 3 times slower !

 #### Spring Boot PgSQL scenario 2